June 17th 2025

 If you want to know about my skylark walk, here are directions.
 Drive out of Poynton passing Waitrose on your left.
 In two or three miles, in the countryside, there’s a parking area on the left with a civic noticeboard.
 Walk through the woods for a few minutes, turn left, and you see the West Lodge Gate into Lyme Park.
 Wander and explore.
 This side of the park is on the edge of quiet countryside and feels the same.

 That’s how I did it.
 I never used a map or book, finding it all randomly and slowly with repeated visits.
 I do recommend however the woodland path on the right, beside the stream, which is the most direct route into open spaces and the Peak District.
-Notice two beautiful larch trees, the oak tree in my photograph, then a gate, another oak, and your walking curiosity when you gaze right.
+Notice two beautiful larch trees, and the oak tree in my photograph.